-See Messier 8, the Lagoon Nebula | EarthSky.org
+Explore the Lagoon Nebula, Messier 8

-The Lagoon Nebula, also known as M8 or Messier 8, is a large gas cloud within our Milky Way galaxy, barely visible to the human eye under good conditions, but glorious with a dark sky and a bit of optical aid.
-So bring your binoculars and look for M8 a few degrees above and to the right of the Teapot asterism in the constellation Sagittarius.
+A pair of binoculars can bring the Lagoon Nebula from 5,000 light-years away right into your own backyard.
+M8 or Messier 8 is the formal designation for this nebula, which is a large gas cloud within our Milky Way galaxy.
+The Lagoon Nebula is barely visible to the human eye under good conditions, but glorious with a dark sky and a bit of optical aid.
+Look for M8 a few degrees above and to the right of the Teapot asterism in the constellation Sagittarius.

-Visually about three times the size of the full moon, the Lagoon Nebula is the largest and brightest of a number of nebulosities in and around Sagittarius.
-It’s widely visible throughout the populated areas of North America, and, due to its location in the sky (-24 degrees declination), observers farther south see it even higher in the sky, which is better for observing.

-Look for the Lagoon in Northern Hemisphere mid-summer to mid-fall (Southern Hemisphere mid-winter to mid-spring).
+You can enjoy great views of M8, but first you have to find it.
+Let’s start with when to look.
+For the Northern Hemisphere, mid-summer to mid-fall are ideal.
+(Or Southern Hemisphere mid-winter to mid-spring.)
 By early July each year, this object is crossing the meridian – appearing highest in the sky – at midnight.
 By early September it’s crossing the meridian as darkness falls, making it prime for early evening observations.

-How can you find it?
-First, be sure you’re looking on a dark night, from a rural location.
+Next, pick a night close to new moon and an observing spot that is far from interfering lights to ensure a dark sky and optimal viewing conditions.
 Visit EarthSky’s Best Places to Stargaze page to find a good viewing location near you.

 Then, look for the constellation Sagittarius, which marks the direction of the center of our Milky Way galaxy.
 You’ll be looking southward in the evening from Earth’s Northern Hemisphere.
 If you’re in Earth’s Southern Hemisphere, look northward, closer to overhead, and turn the charts below upside-down.
 Want a more exact location for Sagittarius?
 We hear good things about Stellarium, which will let you set a date and time from your exact location on the globe.